 Employment Outlook and Career Info

 According to the U.S. Bureau of Labor and Statistics (BLS), employment of fire inspectors is expected to increase 6% from 2012-2022 (www.bls.gov).
 As the population increases and more commercial and residential buildings are established, the demand for fire inspectors rises.
 Job prospects are best for those with formal fire inspection training.
 In May 2014, the BLS reported that the annual median salary for fire inspectors was $56,130.

 In addition to a certificate or other mode of formal fire inspection training, students must become certified by their state before becoming fire inspectors.
 Before taking the exam, students are required to have a combination of in-class training and fire inspection experience, though exact requirements vary by state.
 Some local and state government agencies provide continuing education courses for fire inspectors.

 In addition to these certifications, the National Fire Protection Association offers certifications (www.nfpa.org).
 Applicants can earn either a Certified Fire Inspector I or II designation.
-These certifications aren't mandatory as compared to the state-regulated ones.
+These certifications aren't mandatory, while state-regulated certifications are.